tycrek/ass/.github/README.md

 ### Skynet

+**As of August 12, 2022, [Skynet Labs is shut down].** Skynet *will continue to work*, as such is the nature of decentralized services.

 [Skynet] is a decentralized CDN created by [Skynet Labs].
 It utilizes the [Sia] blockchain, the leading decentralized cloud storage platform, which boasts "no signups, no servers, no trusted third parties".
 For hosts who are looking for a reliable, always available storage solution with lots of capacity & no costs, Skynet may be your best option.
 However, uploads tend to be on the slower side (though speeds will improve as the Sia network grows).

+[Skynet Labs is shut down]: https://skynetlabs.com/news/skynet-labs-shutting-down-skynet-remains-online
 [Amazon S3]: https://en.wikipedia.org/wiki/Amazon_S3
 [Skynet Labs]: https://github.com/SkynetLabs